Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Unity Version

-We are not supporting Unity 2017/2018 anymore.
+We are not supporting Unity 2017 or 2018 anymore.
 Use Unity 2019.3 for this release.
 As soon as Unity Technologies releases Unity 2019.4 LTS, we will support only this version.
 It helps us to focus development and quality assurance of our product.

 ## Serializer

-You can replace the default training serializer with your own, as long as it supports `System.Xml.Serialization` attributes `DataContract` and `DataMember`.
+You can replace the default training serializer with your own, as long as it supports `DataContract` and `DataMember` attributes of `System.Xml.Serialization`.

 The default implementation still uses NewtonsoftJson.